Skip to Content

 An increasing number of Massey University theses are available electronically through Massey Research Online.

-If you are looking for theses on a particular subject, use the Library Catalogue to search for a topic.
-Type in relevant keywords followed by Massey (if you want only Massey University theses) e.g. small business Massey.
-On the Results screen, refine your search by choosing Thesis under Format (on the left-hand side).
+If you are looking for theses on a particular subject, use Discover to search for a topic.
+Type in relevant keywords followed by Massey e.g. small business Massey.
+On the Results screen, refine your search by choosing Dissertations/Thesis under Source Type on the left-hand side.

 If you need further assistance please contact us.